 The Committee acknowledges and thanks current Director of Administration James E. Thorsen for his leadership and guidance.
 The Committee also acknowledges and thanks former Director of Administration Michael DiBiase for his support.
 The Green Buildings Advisory Committee thanks Rhode Island's public officials for responding to the Committee's reporting requests.
-The Committee would also like to thank the Rhode Island Office of Energy Resources for their leadership and administrative support.
+The Committee would also like to thank the Rhode Island Office of Energy Resources and the Rhode Island Building Code Commission for their leadership and administrative support.
 Finally, the Committee expresses its sincere appreciation to members of the public and stakeholders for their interest and participation in meetings.